nebulab/shopify_toolkit/README.md

 - You are using Rails 7.0 or later
 - The custom app is only installed on a single store
+- You're a Nebulab employee or a friend of Nebulab

 ## Features/Roadmap